Agency PAYE vs umbrella company payroll – what is the difference?

 • You think umbrella company payroll is too much hassle.

-• You are going to be a contractor/freelancer for a short period of time.
+• You are going to be a contractor/freelancer for a short period.

-• Employee rights are not important to you (because you need to work with agency PAYE for 12 weeks to qualify).
+• Employee rights are unimportant to you (because you need to work with agency PAYE for 12 weeks to qualify).

-• You want to be paid by the agency that has sourced you the role (keeping everything together and excluding the requirements of a third-party).
+• You want to be paid by the agency that has sourced the role for you (keeping everything together and excluding the requirements of a third party).

 Using an umbrella company for your payroll may be the best option for you if: